Los Angeles and Orange County Disability Insurance and ERISA Claim Attorneys Fight Aetna Claim Denials

 The California Insurance Commissioner held several public hearings on the proposed merger.
 Over time, he developed an extensive public record with testimony, public comment, studies and other such similar information regarding the proposed merger of Aetna and Humana.
 Ultimately, he determined that the combined market power of the two companies would have a substantial anticompetitive effect on several regions, including California.
 Giving a single entity that much combined power would give it the authority to increase the cost of premiums, decrease the quality of care and reduce access to insurance products.

-The U.S. Department of Justice listened and sued to stop the merger of the two behemoths of insurance, along with the attorneys general from eight states and one from the District of Columbia.
+The U.S. Department of Justice listened and sued to stop the merger of the two behemoths of insurance, along with the insurance litigation attorneys general from eight states and one from the District of Columbia.
 In recent news, it appears that the lawsuit was successful.
 On January 23, 2017, a federal judge blocked the deal from moving forward.
 In so doing, the court acknowledged the potential for harm to the insureds.
 In February 2017, Aetna’s chief executive officer, Mark Bertolini, made an official statement halting the merger.
 According to CEO Bertolini, pursuing the merger between Aetna and Humana in “the current environment makes it too challenging to continue pursuing the action.”

 The Hartford Acquired Aetna’s U.S. Group Life and Disability in 2017